-Now that a general definition of burglary has been provided, we can now discuss the differences between common law and statutory burglary – the two different types of burglary charges under Virginia law.
+Now that a general definition of burglary has been provided, we can begin to discuss the differences between common law and statutory burglary – the two types of burglary charges under Virginia law.

 Common Law Burglary (Virginia Code § 18.2-89)

 Virginia’s common law burglary statute follows the antiquated rule that a burglary can only be committed at night.
 In order to convict a person of common law burglary charges, the Commonwealth must show that the defendant